 The children will be informally assessed, with report cards written out after the project weeks to demonstrate their learning progress and how they can improve themselves.

 The project aims to help children garner a sense of confidence, purpose, heightened understanding of British society and most of all, accessibility to experience and opportunities otherwise unavailable within the formal education system.
-It aims to build long term influence the children and how they view a society in which they will socially, culturally and economically contribute towards.
-After the first cycle, the children will be monitored and tracked, with regular interaction and communication
+It aims to build long term influence on the children and how they view a society in which they will socially, culturally and economically contribute towards.